-Decision trees are among the most popular machine learning (ML) models and are used routinely in applications ranging from revenue management and medicine to bioinformatics.
-In this paper, we consider the problem of learning optimal binary classification trees.
+Decision trees are among the most popular machine learning models and are used routinely in applications ranging from revenue management and medicine to bioinformatics.
+In this paper, we consider the problem of learning optimal binary classification trees with univariate splits.
 Literature on the topic has burgeoned in recent years, motivated both by the empirical suboptimality of heuristic approaches and the tremendous improvements in mixed-integer optimization (MIO) technology.
 Yet, existing MIO-based approaches from the literature do not leverage the power of MIO to its full extent: they rely on weak formulations, resulting in slow convergence and large optimality gaps.
 To fill this gap in the literature, we propose an intuitive flow-based MIO formulation for learning optimal binary classification trees.
 Our formulation can accommodate side constraints to enable the design of interpretable and fair decision trees.
-Moreover, we show that our formulation has a stronger linear optimization relaxation than existing methods.
+Moreover, we show that our formulation has a stronger linear optimization relaxation than existing methods in the case of binary data.
 We exploit the decomposable structure of our formulation and max-flow/min-cut duality to derive a Benders’ decomposition method to speed-up computation.
 We propose a tailored procedure for solving each decomposed subproblem that provably generates facets of the feasible set of the MIO as constraints to add to the main problem.
-We conduct extensive computational experiments on standard benchmark datasets on which we show that our proposed approaches are 31 times faster than state-of-the-art MIO-based techniques and improve out-of-sample performance by up to 8%.
+We conduct extensive computational experiments on standard benchmark datasets on which we show that our proposed approaches are 29 times faster than state-of-the-art MIO-based techniques and improve out-of-sample performance by up to 8%.

 Technical Report, University of Southern California, January 2021